JordanGreenies/NodeJS-Reverse-Powershell-Websocket/README.md

 ## Installation
  1. Open ports 3394 (default websocket) & 3395 (default http) on your server
- 2. Create a NodeJS environment with Websocket package
+ 2. Create a Nodejs environment with Websocket package
  3. Copy files from the repo into your environment
  4. Check the settings & change password in the config file
  5. Start your node server: "node index.js" or "forever start index.js"